openapi-processor/openapi-processor-spring/docs/gradle.md

   [Configuration][docs-configuration].
   {: .mb-5 }

-# running generatr-spring
+# running processor-spring

-The plugin will add a gradle task `generateSpring` to run the generatr.
+The plugin will add a gradle task `processSpring` to run the processor.

-To automatically generate & compile the generatr output two additional configurations are required.
+To automatically generate & compile the processor output two additional configurations are required.

-- the `sourceSets` are extended to include the generatr output (assuming a java project):
+- the `sourceSets` are extended to include the processor output (assuming a java project):

         sourceSets {
             main {